AnnieTran-IJ/unit-2/Project/README.md

 #### Success Criteria Addressed: 4
 #### 3. Graphs with prediction for the next 12 hours.
+We decided that to show our prediction, we should use a dotted line to show that it's not actually true.
+We realized that the axes are going to be messed up so we merged the current and the future axes together and set an interval.
+We had the line extend from the end of the cubic model for the current data so it looks clean.

 Cited from `graphs_local.py`:
 ```
 current_time = len(data["time"])